Supermagnum/Flashlight/README.md

 If Anodizing is added as a surface treatment, the threads must be left bare, as the chassis is DC negative and electric connections must be preserved.

-It is also smart to use a good quality  thermal paste on the backside of the LED pcb.
+It is also smart to use a good quality  thermal paste on the backside of the LED pcb, and on the sides of the LED PCB holder.
 Something like NT-H1 from Noctua is good.
 Ordinary electric conductive copper paste can perhaps be used on the threads on the part that holds the two PCB's to improve the thermal conductivity.
 The topside of the PCB board that has the LED must be electrically insulated with a 1mm thick PTFE spacer with a hole for the LED.
 It will short circuit against the flashlight head if this is not done.